devqurious/golf_blog/content/posts/2021-07-20-mercara-downs.md

 ##### Coffee, of course.

 The story of coffee is a fascinating one, from it's original discovery to being smuggled as contraband.
-Legend has it that Baba Budan planted the first seven coffee plants in this region.
+Legend has it that Baba Budan planted the first seven coffee beans in this region.
 Now they are everywhere.
 Give Starbucks a rest and try the local beans for a change.

 ![](/images/mercara/IMG_7404.jpeg)